Linux Setup

 Hide

-A perpetually-incomplete yet aspirational guide for setting up Linux as your daily driver OS.
+An opinionated, perpetually-incomplete yet aspirational guide for setting up Linux as your daily driver OS.

 TL;DR